QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/1/b/b.md

 “How can I demonstrate that I have carefully thought about what my data needs will be at each stage of my research and data lifecycles and that I have adopted specific and well justified procedures to meet those needs?”

-So let’s start with the data lifecycle that you encountered in in the last lesson.
+So let’s start with the data lifecycle that you encountered in the last lesson.

 {% include _exercise.html exerciseid="3" %}